-1.3.1.
-The applicant must clearly identify in the project proposal (concept note/ business plan) the total project cost and a bifurcation of cost towards Farmer Component and cost towards IA Component1.
-Means of finance should be provided only for IA component (excluding farmer's component)
+- 1.3.1.
+The applicant must clearly identify in the project proposal (concept note/ business plan) the total project cost and a bifurcation of cost towards Farmer Component and cost towards IA Component1. - 1.3.2.
+The applicant must provide a financing plan, clearly identifying sources of funds (and indicating equity: debt split) for IA component of project cost.